 In the Frame Room, Amy is flying through her Fellowship Dispensing Diploma, a qualification for trainee dispensing opticians looking to advance their optical knowledge with this professional qualification.

 Gillian Bruce gave birth to her second child, Eva, a sister for Matthew.
 We look forward to welcoming her back later in 2022.

 TREATMENTS & TECHNOLOGY

 In addition to our dry eye Tear Clinic, we launched two new clinics in the summer.
 Firstly, a Vision Therapy Clinic, led by behavioural optometrist Emma Drewery, one of only two optometrists with this specialism in Scotland.
-Vision therapy can help reduce the visual issues experienced with specific learning related disorders such as those found in dyslexia and dyspraxia, and develop the visual skills in children and adults with Asperger’s and autism.
+Vision therapy can help reduce the visual issues experienced with specific learning related disorders.

 Secondly, we welcomed Cirta Tooth to run our Low Vision Clinic which offers a range of specific services to make the adaptation to living with visual impairment as easy as it can be.
 Cirta brings with her a wealth of experience in this specialist area and sees patients of all ages, with all different conditions, experiencing low vision.